Answered! Jump to accepted answer.

 J’ai envie d’une nouvelle voiture ...surely that can mean BOTH I want a new car & i need a new car.
 My car is 24 years old ...I NEED a new car...

-This relates to:Avoir envie de = To feel like, want to -
+This question relates to:French lesson "Avoir envie de = To feel like, want to"

 Kwiziq language super star